 All Content

-Ash Jain is director for democratic order with the Scowcroft Center for Strategy and Security, where he oversees the Atlantic Council’s Democratic Order Initiative and D-10 Strategy Forum.
-His work focuses on strengthening cooperation among democracies and advancing a rules-based, democratic order.
-He previously served as a member of the secretary of state’s policy planning staff, focusing on US alliances and partnerships, international norms, and challenges to the democratic order — including those posed by Russia, China, Iran, and North Korea.
+Ash Jain is currently serving as a senior policy advisor with the US Department of Homeland Security.
+He was previously director for Democratic Order with the Atlantic Council’s Scowcroft Center for Strategy and Security, where his work focused on strengthening cooperation among democracies and advancing a rules-based order in an era of strategic competition.
+He also led coordination of the D-10 Strategy Forum.
+Prior to this, Mr. Jain served as a member of the secretary of state’s policy planning staff, focusing on US alliances and partnerships, international norms, and challenges to the democratic order — including those posed by Russia, China, Iran, and North Korea.

 Jain was a Bosch public policy fellow with the German Marshall Fund Transatlantic Academy and executive director for the Project for a United and Strong America, where he coordinated a bipartisan foreign policy task force to produce a blueprint for a values-based national security strategy.
 He also served as an adviser for the White House Office of Global Communications and with the Senate Committee on Homeland Security and Governmental Affairs.